jeffmasty/JudahZone/README.md

 # JudahZone

-An open source GrooveBox (mixer/effects/looper/sequencer) written in Java for the Jack realtime sound system. (https://jackaudio.org/)
+An open source GrooveBox (looper/mixer/effects/sequencer) written in Java for the Jack realtime sound system. (https://jackaudio.org/)

-8 mono or stereo input channels are currently handled, as well as 4 synchronized stereo recording loops.
+8 mono or stereo instrument channels are currently handled, as well as 4 synchronized stereo recording loops.
 All audio channels have separately controlled internal Gain, EQ, Hi/Lo Cut, Chorus, Overdrive, Reverb, Delay, Compression, Stereo panning and an LFO.
 Loop recordings may be synchronized to each other or to the clock for different song lengths and structures.
 A 10-track MIDI sequencer and feature-rich editor is provided consisting of 4 drum tracks and 6 piano rolls.
-The sequencer generates chords and arpeggios from ChordPro files.
-Synth tracks may be played through external gear or through the built-in subtractive synth engines (16 voices, 3 oscillators and the regular gamut of wave shapes, envelopes, resonant filters, detuning/harmonics and presets).
-The sample player holds 4 loops, 4 one-shots and 32 drum samples (8 samples per drumtrack).
-There is also a guitar tuner, sheet music viewer, external MIDI Clock support, MIDI routing and a song editor.
-The following MIDI controllers are integrated in the live system: Akai MPKmini, Korg NanoPad2 and Kontrol2, Line6 FBV Shortboard, Jamstik MIDI guitar, an old Arturia BeatStep, a Behringer Crave synth and their UMC1820 digital interface.
+Synth tracks may be played through external gear or through built-in subtractive synth engines (24 voices, 3 oscillators and the regular gamut of wave shapes, envelopes, resonant filters, detuning/harmonics and presets).
+The sequencer generates chords, arpeggios and bass lines from ChordPro files.
+The sample player holds 4 loops, 4 one-shots and 32 drum samples (8 samples per drum track).
+There is also a .wav audio recorder, guitar tuner, sheet music and chords viewer, a song editor as well as MIDI clock and routing support.
+The following controllers are integrated in the live system: Akai MPKmini, Korg NanoPad2 and Kontrol2, Line6 FBV Shortboard, Jamstik MIDI guitar, an old Arturia BeatStep, a Behringer Crave synth and their UMC1820 digital interface.
 A few recordings made: https://www.youtube.com/user/judahmu/videos  User generated material is stored in a separate project: https://github.com/jeffmasty/Setlist

 ## Technologies